bodowd/bodowd.github.io/_posts/2024-07-23-umbra-style-molecules.md

 Then, to check if two molecules are an exact match, simply deserialize the `umbra_mol_t` and check the pre-calculated values.
+Only when the fast checks do not confirm that the molecules are unequal (meaning it is still possible the two molecules are the same), we can deserialize the binary molecule for the more expensive checks.

 ```cpp